firecmsco/firecms/README.md

-If you would like to include a column that does not map directly to a property, you can use the `additionalColumns` field, providing a `AdditionalColumnDelegate`, which includes a title and a builder that receives the corresponding entity.
+If you would like to include a column that does not map directly to a property, you can use the `additionalColumns` field, providing a `AdditionalColumnDelegate`, which includes an id, a title and a builder that receives the corresponding entity.

 In the builder you can return any React Component.